DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 ## 10 gotchas

-In this section, we're going to go one by one through a series of tips that will help you avoid common pitfalls in pipelines.
+In this course, we're going to go one by one through a series of tips that will help you avoid common pitfalls in pipelines.
 These tips will help you in the next sections and in future work.
 A quick list of what's to come:

 - :mag: How to debug in a pipeline